ForsakenX/forsaken-libs/README.md

 ## Cross platform

-Hence these helper scripts give us a baseline that allows us to easily compile all required depencies from scratch for any target system.
+Hence these helper scripts give us a baseline that allows us to easily compile all required dependencies from scratch for any target system.

 This also makes it much easier when time comes to port to other devices such as Anrdoid, Pandora, Emscripten, PS3, Xbox, ARM, etc...